 Instructions

 - Prepare pie crust and refrigerate for 1 hour.
 Pull from fridge and let rest on the counter for 10 minutes so they will roll out more easily.
 Line a baking sheet with parchment paper.
-Heat the oven to 425 degrees.
+Heat the oven to 425°F.1 [double crust pie crust recipe]

 - While the oven heats, peel, core, and dice the apples.
 Melt the butter in a large skillet over medium-high heat.
-When butter is melted, add the apples, brown sugar, cinnamon, nutmeg and salt, and cook for 5-10 minutes over medium heat, stirring occasionally, until apples have softened and released their juices.
+When butter is melted, add the apples, brown sugar, cinnamon, nutmeg and salt, and cook for 5-10 minutes over medium heat, stirring occasionally, until apples have softened and released their juices.4 cups apples, 3 Tablespoons salted butter, ½ cup brown sugar, 1 teaspoon cinnamon, ¼ teaspoon nutmeg, ¼ teaspoon salt

 - Sprinkle the flour over the apples and stir thoroughly to combine.
-Cook for 1 minute more to thicken the juices released from the apples, then remove from heat.
+Cook for 1 minute more to thicken the juices released from the apples, then remove from heat.2 Tablespoons all-purpose flour

 - Roll out 1 crust on a lightly floured surface and cut it into apple shapes with an apple cookie cutter, or use a large circle cutter.
 Gently transfer the apple-shaped pieces of crust to a parchment lined backing sheet.
 You may need to combine and re-roll scraps of pastry dough.